collindaloisio/mlb-pitch-data/readme.txt

-This is something I wrote when I was very blazed.
+Below is something I wrote when I was very blazed.
 I wrote this about 6 weeks ago -- before we discussed this project.
 I had forgotten I wrote it:

 --------------------------------------------------------